Antoine III de Croÿ: Feud

 The following year, as the Montmorency-Guise feud heated up, initially fuelled by the Assassination of the Duke of Guise (1563), Lorraine decided to make a show of force entry into Paris.
 Paris was a Montmorency stronghold and the governor of the Île-de-France François de Montmorency.
 Montmorency went to the Parlement of Paris on 8 January, declaring he could not tolerate Lorraine's plan to flout the prohibition on arms in Paris with his armed entry and declared that he would not allow Lorraine to enter the city.
 Lorraine and his brother Aumale ignored this prohibition and entered via different gates under arms.
 Montmorency and Porcien were waiting at the Saint-Denis gate, and they descended into a violent skirmish with Lorraine's forces.
 Lorraine came out the worse, two of his men dead, and he fled to a nearby house.

 Dutch enterprise

 Porcien was involved alongside the duke of Bouillon in intrigues in the Spanish Netherlands in the years 1566–7, as they planned how to create a united front to make war on Spain.

 When Porcien died in 1567, Lorraine was widely accused of having poisoned him.
 Lorraine celebrated the death describing it as a 'useful and happy' circumstance.
-On his death bed, Porcien urged his wife not to marry the Henry I, Duke of Guise this was for nought and she would marry him in 1570.
+On his death bed, Porcien urged his wife not to marry Henry I, Duke of Guise; this was for nought and she would marry him in 1570.